From the editor: Navigating life after suicide

-Johnny was my brother’s best friend, and in some ways, failing to save Johnny’s life feels like failing to save my brother’s life, which has changed forever.
+Jonny was my brother’s best friend, and in some ways, failing to save Jonny’s life feels like failing to save my brother’s life, which has changed forever.

 My life has changed forever, too, but in some ways for the better.
 The sudden and devastating loss has made me more empathetic toward others who are desperately trying to survive the worst times in their lives.

 And it encouraged me to get involved with suicide prevention efforts in Steamboat Springs, where I lived for the past 13 years.

 I’ve sat through dayslong classes on suicide prevention.
 I’ve talked and texted with friends and co-workers whose lives were in danger.
 I’ve volunteered to sit in the ER with strangers who were in crisis.
 And I’ve searched for and recovered the bodies of people who ended their lives.

 • Colorado Crisis Services: 844-493-8255 or text “talk” to 38255

 Many of those moments are deeply personal to me, but I hope sharing them will help to increase awareness about the problem of suicide, particularly by firearms, in the mountain west.

 In 2017, Colorado had the 10th highest suicide rate in the country, and about half of the deaths were by firearms, according to the University of Colorado.
 When youths die by firearm suicide, more than 80% use a gun belonging to a family member.

 Deaths by suicide are almost always attributable to a treatable mental illness.